 The prefrontal cortex uses a lot of energy when it’s fully switched on.
 That’s why it typically works best in short bursts.
 It needs time to recover and recharge.
 It’s why your attention span is limited.
 And it’s why long periods of intense concentration leave you feeling exhausted.

-Remember these thoughts when you think about how customers think.
-Remember (a) they’ll be selective in what they think about and (b) they can only pay full attention in short bursts.
+Remember this when you think about how customers think.
+Remember (a) they’ll be selective in what they think about, and (b) they can only pay full attention in short bursts.

-If you want to connect on a thinking level with customers, it needs to be obvious to the customer that (a) it’s relevant to them and (b) it’s worth the mental energy to pay attention.
+If you want to connect on a thinking level with customers, it has to be obvious to the customer that (a) it’s relevant to them, and (b) it’s worth the mental energy to pay attention.

 For example, this means your headline matters a lot.
 Good headlines make a huge difference.
-It helps customers decide if your creative is relevant and worth the effort (see our article on what we learned writing in 2020 for example, where we show how 80%+ of viewers or readers only read the headline)
+It helps customers decide if your creative is relevant and worth the effort (see our what we learned writing article for more on this).

 When doing your creative evaluation and trying to understand what and how customers think, think about the prefrontal cortex and its rapid and selective decision making.
 Think about how to make sure the customer knows right away it’s relevant and worth the effort.